ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 This way a [[semi-ring]] $(Vect(X)_{/\sim}, \oplus_X, \otimes_X)$ of isomorphism classes of topological vector bundles is associated with every [[topological space]].
-If one adds in formal additive inverses to this semiring (passing to the [[Grothendieck group completion of a commutative monoid|group completion]] of the direct sum of vector bundles) one obtains an actual ring, called the _[[topological K-theory]]_ $K(X)$ of the topological space.
+If one adds in formal additive inverses to this semiring (passing to the [[Grothendieck group of a commutative monoid|group completion]] of the direct sum of vector bundles) one obtains an actual ring, called the _[[topological K-theory]]_ $K(X)$ of the topological space.
 This is a fundamental topological invariant that plays a central role in [[algebraic topology]].